kapsorg/kapsorg.github.io/volunteer.md

 There are over 20 roles.
 [Express interest here](https://kaps.org/volunteer-interest){:target="_blank"}.

-## Officers (under Lisa)
+## Officers (led by Lisa)
 {: .border-bottom .blue}
 Officers are leadership roles at KAPS.
 We are always looking for the next cohort of leaders to take over.
 Officers have at least a 1 year commitment, but are encouraged to serve 2-3 year terms.
 Officers must attend biweekly meetings on Wednesday evenings.
 Officers lead the direction of the organization, and address any organizational issues.
 It is the officers' job to ensure that there are enough planned events and that the organization is thriving.

 Officer roles include:
-- President
+- President - Lisa Oh
-- Vice President
+- Vice President - Eddy Jin
-- Treasurer
+- Treasurer - Cathy Son
-- Community Manager
+- Social Chairs - Petra Jung & Kawon Lee
-- Social Chair
+- Professional Development Chair - Ken Lee
-- Community Service Chair
+- Membership Chair - Kevin Kang
-- Professional Development Chair
+- Sponsorship Chair - Fred Choi
-- Membership Chair
+- Marketing Chair (Open Position)
-- Swag Chair
+- Community Service Chair (Open Position)
-- Sponsorship Chair
+- Swag Chair (Open Position)

-## Social Committee (under Petra & Kawon)
+## Social Committee (led by Petra & Kawon)
 {: .border-bottom .blue}

 You can be a photographer or greeter for a single event, and there are no additional expectations beyond that.